Atlas VPN Review (2022): A New Freemium VPN That’s Worth It

-- Data about the app’s use: including the changes you make to your settings and the date and time at which you connect and disconnect.
-This includes:
+- Data about the app’s use: This includes the changes you make to your settings and the date and time at which you connect and disconnect.

-- Data on your device: they register what type of device you use, including information about its make, model, language, operating system, time zone, and location.
+- Data on your device: This data includes what type of device you use, including information about its make, model, and operating system.

 What information does Atlas VPN need?

 To create an Atlas VPN account, you need to provide:

 - An email address